THE BANK VAULTS ARE EMPTY AS RUSSIAN ECONOMY FALTERS

 This is why to the Russians, the granting of the €90 billion loan to Ukraine was a disaster.
 It placed Ukraine in a position where it could outbuild and out-buy Russia right at the point where the Russian economy was sagging under the weight of the war.

 Ukraines GDP has risen steeply since its huge declines in 2022/23 and it has financial backing from the EU and Europe+ nations that Russia is never going to have.
 Ukraine’s GDP is one tenth of Russia’s but its rising – Russias is falling.
-Ukraine only has about one third of Russias population but a rising per capital income, again Russias is falling.
+Ukraine only has about one third of Russias population but a rising per capita income, again Russias is falling.

 Perhaps more than anything Russias population is starting to grasp the reality of its situation.
-Putins unpopularity has markedly decreased in state polling.
+Putins unpopularity has markedly increased in state polling.
 So much so that telephone interviews are being abandoned and instead polling agencies will visit homes in person.
 This is likely to be far more intimidating and get the result the government wants but it’s hardly the point is it?
 You may as well just make the numbers up.

 When the military bloggers and the news papers – even state TV and the Duma are willing to ask questions and state facts that the war is a problem that needs to be brought to an end, you have an issue.
 It’s not going away.
 It will reach a point if it’s ignored that Russia will erupt in revolution, and let’s face it they’ve had a few.
 When things are perceived as no longer bearable Russians do eventually act.

 What Putin has to do is manage the way to peace – if he believes in it (I doubt he does)- without losing face.
 The only problem is that Ukraine is now starting to feel it can win by breaking Russia and most observers including me, agree.
 Russia doesn’t have all the time in the world.
 Neither does Ukraine, but it has a lot longer than Russia does.
 And Russians have started to work out thats a fact they can’t hide from.
 The longer they do, the more damage Ukraine will do, the less they will ever gain from a peace deal, a deal the vast majority of Ukrainians think they will never keep anyway.
-Most think it will have to a battlefield victory.
-Russia has ceased to capable of one, Ukraine however may be able to pull it off in time.
+Most think it will have to be a battlefield victory.
+Russia has ceased to be capable of one, Ukraine however may be able to pull it off in time.

 And what if the economy simply cannot sustain any more?
 The plates cannot all be kept spinning?
 The army will quickly dissolve and it will all have been for nothing.
 The arms industry will collapse, unemployment soar, armed troops with their own agenda will wander the west of Russia, banks will have no money and security will collapse.
 Who knows what will happen after that.